LuwkasLima/woo-postal-code-shipping-calculator/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin to set shipping prices based on client postcode (zipcode), using a JSON file.
+Plugin that creates a Woo Shipping Method to calculate shipping rates based on postcodes/zipcodes, using JSON structure.

 == Description ==

+Are you having troubles to find a plugin that allows you to create a shipping calculator based on postcodes/zipcodes?
+You don't need to go crazy, you've found it!
+With this plugin you will be able to setup a calculator using JSON that will automatically calculate shipping rates based on customer's postcodes/zipcodes.

-To start well: you know JSON?
-What the holy fuck is this?
-Please read about it: http://json.org/example
+To begin with: Do you know JSON?
+(What the f* is this?)
+Please read about it here: http://json.org/example

-To add postcodes you go to your dashboard -> WooCommerce -> Settings -> Shipping
+After installing this plugin, you go to your Dashboard -> WooCommerce -> Settings -> Shipping.
+The plugin will create a new Shipping Method that will allow you, using JSON, to calculate shipping rates for any postcode/zipcode.
+The syntax to setup the plugin can be found below:

-In shipping page you go to section Shipping Methods and click on settings in UK Postcodes shipping column, first, enable it.
-Before enable, go to text area and add the code.
 Syntax:

-{ "CODE": "price" }
+{ "postcode": "rate" }

+Multiple:

+{
+"postcode": "rate",
+"postcode2": "rate",
+"postcode3": "rate",
+"postcode4": "rate",
+"postcode5": "rate",
+"postcode6": "rate",
+}

 Working examples:

 { "EC1A 1AH": "50" }